AndyResu/react-prime-factorizer/README.md

 Followed a React JS REST API Tutorial here: https://www.youtube.com/watch?v=9CPmtIeapMw
-Modified it to use my another API, and have fewer extraneous functions.
+Modified it to use another API, and have fewer extraneous functions.

 ### `npm start`